 "Andrew Tiedt was very professional and considerate to personal circumstances and gave sound advice that resulted in the best outcome possible.
 Highly recommended."

 Assault with Intent to Commit Other Offence

-The maximum penalty for the charge of assault with intent to commit another offence is five years’ imprisonment.
-This offence is governed by Section 22 of the Crimes Act 1900 and is committed when an assault occur with the intent to commit another offence punishable by a penalty of five years imprisonment or more.
+Assault with Intent to Commit Other Offence is governed by Section 22 of the Crimes Act 1900.
+It is committed when an assault occurs with the intent to commit another offence punishable by a penalty of five years imprisonment or more.